nicolaspearson/backend-engineer-interview/README.md

 - **Clarity**: Does the README clearly explain the problem and solution?
 - **Correctness**: Does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?
 - **Code Quality**: Is the code simple, easy to understand, and maintainable?
 - **Testing**: How thorough are the automated tests?
-Will they be difficult to change if the requirements of the application were to change?
-- **Technical Choices**: Do the choices of architecture / libraries seem appropriate for the challenge?
+- **Technical Choices**: Do the choices of architecture, libraries, etc. seem appropriate for the challenge?